 - Finally, add 300ml of water or plant-based milk and blend.

-It’s your choice whether you want to introduce green powder to your health regime or not, it really depends on your general health and lifestyle and if you think you need it.
+It’s your choice whether you want to introduce super greens powder to your health regime or not, it really depends on your general health and lifestyle and if you think you need it.
 Yes, you will get additional minerals and vitamins which will be easier to absorb by your body than if you were taking synthetic multivitamin tablets.
 And in the case of Lean Greens powder, you also get additional digestive enzymes which are beneficial for your digestive health and help reduce bloating.

 * This is a collaborative post.
 All opinions and thoughts are my own.